-Blood Donation in collaboration with the Ethiopian Red Cross Society EABSC conducts blood donation by pulling together its staff to participate in this good cause.
+Blood Donation in collaboration with the Ethiopian Red Cross Society BGI conducts blood donation by pulling together its staff to participate in this good cause.
 This is done on a yearly basis.

-5by20 Women Empowerment and Youth Empowerment: Coca Cola believe there is so much potential in women that is not being utilized.
-Thus it has come up with a project called
+Women Empowerment and Youth Empowerment: BGI believe there is so much potential in women that is not being utilized.
+Thus, it has come up with a project at entoto park with collaboration with the PM office. this exposures to 300 women around entoto park.
+Youth empowerment also is the same kind of initiation to support young adults that are unemployed.

-5by20 women empowerment with a goal of empowering 5 million women worldwide to be independent by the year 2020.
-EABSC has been active in supporting this initiation since 2012 provided trainings, funds and exposures to 20,000 women all over the country.
-Youth Empowerment also is the same kind of initiation to support young adults that are unemployed.
+CHAPTER FIVE

-CHAPTER FIVE: SUMMARY, CONCLUSION AND RECOMMENDATIONS
+SUMMARY, CONCLUSION AND RECOMMENDATIONS

-This study was conducted in East Africa Bottling S.C with the general objective of Assessing the Socially Responsible Marketing Practice of the company.
-Questionnaire and interview were the main source of data for this study followed by company newsletter, web site and Journals.
-The questionnaires were distributed to the frontline staff of the company while the interview was conducted with the sales and marketing managers of the company.
+This study was conducted in BGI Ethiopia PLC with the general objective of assessing the socially responsible Marketing practice of the company.
+Questionnaire and interview were the main source of data for this study followed by company newsletter, web site and journals, was conducted with the sales and marketing managers of the company.

-Through the methodology and analysis the objectives of the study were addressed briefly.
-The major results of this study are discussed as follows.
+Through the methodology and analysis, the objectives of the study were addressed briefly, the major results of this study are discussed as follows.

-5.1.
-Summary of Findings
+5.1Summary of Findings

-- As per the finding from questionnaire responses, all of the frontline staff of the company are aware of the social responsible marketing concept with a 56.4% of the response claiming they actively participate in the company's strategy.
-Findings from interview with the Management also indicates the company conducts training called Ambassadorship Program to equip its staff with the concept. - ⇒ Findings from the questionnaire responses show that of the major Social responsible marketing the company undertakes, the frontline staff are more aware of Health and Safety initiations (51.1%) followed by Community and Charity Works (35.1%). - Findings from the questionnaire responses indicated that it is believed by the employees that the main reason for the company's involvement on SRM activities is due to International standards set by The Coca Cola International (31.3%).
-There was an aggregated 52.6% response from the staff that another reason for the activity is because of the company's pursue to serve the community, gain their support and enhance good public image. - ⊃ As per the findings from the questionnaire responses, there is an 85.5% response from employees that East Africa Bottling SC Social Marketing Practice/ Policy bases on International Standards.
+- As per the finding from questionnaire responses, all of the frontline staff of the company are aware of the socially responsible marketing concept with a 56.4% of the response claiming they actively participate in the company's strategy.
+Findings from interview with the management also indicates the company conducts training called Ambassadorship Program to equip its staff with the concept. - Findings from the questionnaire responses show that of the major socially responsible marketing the company undertakes, the frontline staff are more aware of Health and safety initiations (51.1%) followed by community and charity works (35.1%) - Findings from the questionnaire responses indicated that it is believed by the employees that the main reason for the company's involvement on SRM activities is due to international standards set by the group (31.3%) there was an aggregated 52.6% response from the staff that another reason for the activity is because of the company's pursue to serve the community, gain their support and enhance good public image. - As per the findings from the questionnaire response, there is an 85.5% response from employees that BGI Ethiopia Social Marketing practice Policy base on International Standards.